 - complaint form.

 The conflict management toolkit should become an essential part of each wildlife rehabilitation organisations governance policy and procedures.

-If groups are unable to resolve conflict using these tools they may need to seek the assistance of independent mediation, for example, from a Community Justice Centre or contact the NSW Fair Trading or Australian Charities and not-for-profit Commission if appropriate.
+If groups cannot resolve conflict using these tools, they may need to seek the assistance of independent mediation, for example, from a Community Justice Centre or contact the NSW Fair Trading or Australian Charities and not-for-profit Commission if appropriate.
 Unresolved matters may require independent legal advice.

 Developing these resources is an action in our Volunteer Wildlife Rehabilitation Sector Strategy and a recommendation of the Independent Biodiversity Legislation Review Panel.

 Training in leadership, train the trainer and conflict resolution skills

 To help support licensed volunteer wildlife rehabilitation organisations, National Parks and Wildlife Service has worked closely with WIRES to create free online training courses in leadership, training and conflict resolution.

 The courses have been created to assist organisations and individual volunteers wanting more support.
 They will assist new committee members and other volunteers who take on leadership and training roles in their respective organisations.
 A link to the courses can be found in the Governance resource portal.

 The Foundation for National Parks and Wildlife Wildlife Heroes program have created a booklet and pocket guide to highlight some key health and safety hazards of wildlife rehabilitation and common ways to minimise them.
 The Let's Make it Zero for our Wildlife Heroes booklet is designed to fit on a folded A4 landscape style, and the pocket guide is a small A6 size for your pocket.
 A link to the resources can be found in the Governance resource portal.